Last updated on 28th September 2023

-But as a marketer, the Apple frenzy is something to admire.
+Well, as a marketer, the Apple frenzy is something to admire.
+Because it doesn’t really make sense.

-And I’m struggling to think of another brand that has managed to achieve the same adoration and fan base that this brand has…
+And it’s hard to think of another brand that has managed to achieve the same adoration and fan base that this brand has…

 So how do they do it?

-I did a quick office poll to find out why everyone loves Apple and the top reason is that “their devices just work”.
+We carried out a quick office straw poll to find out why everyone loves Apple and the top reason is that “their devices just work”.

 In terms of functionality, Apple knows how to create a product that’s really easy to use.
 Pick up an iPhone or log into an iMac and you can use it, without struggling to work out its features.